 #1.
 Get an admissions decision sooner

 #2.
-Move onto important next steps
+Move on to important next steps

 Financial aid